 ASTERICS is intended to give services to research infrastructures identified in the ESFRI Roadmap (CTA, KM3NeT, SKA and E-ELT) as well as other major international projects, including precursor experiments, in the area astronomy, astrophysics and astroparticle physics.
-ASTERICS looks towards enabling interoperability between them, encouraging cross-fertilisation and developing joint multi-wavelength/multi-messenger capabilities.
-To do that, one of the primary targets is to seek commonalities in data handling, data storage, etc. between those projects, adhering to the global movement for open science data.
+ASTERICS looks towards enabling interoperability between them, encouraging crossfertilisation and developing joint multi-wavelength/multi-messenger capabilities.
+To do that, one of the primary targets is to seek commonalities in data handling, data storage, etc. between those projects.
+This initiative also goes in the direction of the global movement for open science data.